stfbk/mig-t/doc/language.md

 >Note: matched array contents will always be converted to string for simplicity.
 This means that if you want to check an integer or float, you should write it as a string (e.g. 12.3 -> "12.3")

+>Note: Json paths have a lot of operands to select elements, for more info check [this guide](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html)

 ```json
 "decode operations": [
   {